-Therefore, enabling various types of actions, and creating controllers that differentiate among them taking into consideration the effect they have not only on the current part of the cloud service which is being reconfigured, but on the overall cloud service and on various other parts as well, can greatly improve cloud services elasticity.
-With the capability to control service's elasticity both at service unit level and at topology level, rSYBL can improve the elasticity of cloud services both from the performance and from the cost perspective.
+Therefore, enabling various types of actions and creating controllers that differentiate among them, taking into consideration the effect they have not only on the current part of the cloud service that is being reconfigured but also on the overall cloud service and on various other parts as well, can greatly improve cloud service elasticity.
+With the capability to control the service's elasticity both at the service unit level and at the topology level, rSYBL can improve the elasticity of cloud services both from the performance and from the cost perspective.

-6.3. rSYBL performance analysis
+6.3. rSYBL Performance Analysis

-rSYBL needs a dedicated VM, but can be collocated with other service management tools like MELA.
-The overhead of running rSYBL is $Cost{VM}+Cost{Network_eGress}$, where $Cost{VM}$ is the cost of a VM for current cloud provider, given that we know approximately how long we would like the service hosted, and we can choose a subscriptionbased cost schema for this VM, and the cost of communicating among regions belonging to the same cloud provider $Cost{Network_eGress}$, for the case we have a multi-region deployment.
+rSYBL needs a dedicated VM but can be collocated with other service management tools like MELA.
+The overhead of running rSYBL is $Cost{VM}+Cost{Network.eGress}$ , where $Cost{VM}$ is the cost of a VM for the current cloud provider, given that we know approximately how long we would like the service hosted, and we can choose a subscription-based cost schema for this VM, and the cost of communicating among regions belonging to the same cloud provider $Cost{Network.eGress}$ , for the case when we have a multiregion deployment.
 For the stable workload case, this cost is not justified since we have no need for elasticity, as we can create the optimum static configuration and use it.
-In the case the workload is variable, it makes sense to try to reduce the bigger cost which usually are connected with virtual machines and storage disks.
+In the case the workload is variable, it makes sense to try to reduce the bigger costs that usually are connected with virtual machines and storage disks.

-Controlling the service by using rSYBL empowers the user to specify the requirements s/he is interested in, at the level and for the unit which fits best, since most of the times, the user knows best what is his/her budget, and what are is the desired quality.
-As rSYBL's main goal is fulfilling user's requirements, we analyze the degree with which rSYBL manages to fulfill user requirements, for the M2M DaaS described in Section 6.1.
-We compare rSYBL control outcome with two stable cases which are manually configured for this experiment: (i) under-provisioning strategy (fixed configuration with minimum resources used with rSYBL - 4 VMs), and (ii) over-provisioning strategy (fixed configuration with maximum resources used with rSYBL - 14 VMs in Flexiant and 17 VMs in OpenStack).
-When computing the cost for the case of running with rSYBL control strategy, we factor in the cost for rSYBL to run as part of the M2M DaaS cost.
-We want to understand whether and how much the elasticity performance impact affects requirements (i.e., each control action initially decreases performance, and needs a 'cool-down period' [Gambi et al. 2013]).
+Controlling the service by using rSYBL empowers the user to specify the requirements he or she is interested in, at the level and for the unit that fits best, since most of the time, the user knows best what is his or her budget, and what is the desired quality.
+As rSYBL's main goal is fulfilling users' requirements, we analyze the degree with which rSYBL manages to fulfill user requirements for the M2M DaaS described in Section 6.1.
+We compare the rSYBL control outcome with two stable cases that are manually configured for this experiment: (1) underprovisioning strategy (fixed configuration with minimum resources used with rSYBL: four VMs) and (2) overprovisioning strategy (fixed configuration with maximum resources used with rSYBL: 14 VMs in Flexiant and 17 VMs in OpenStack).
+When computing the cost for the case of running with the rSYBL control strategy, we factor in the cost for rSYBL to run as part of the M2M DaaS cost.
+We want to understand whether and how much the elasticity performance impact affects requirements (i.e., each control action initially decreases performance, and needs a "cool-down period" [Gambi et al. 2013]).

-Analyzing the comparison from Figure 11, we can see that rSYBL is better than both under-provisioning and over-provisioning strategies, on both cloud providers used.
-In the over-provisioning case, while most of the times the response time requirement is fulfilled, the one on cost (Co4) and the one on data end CPU usage are not fulfilled (Co2), due to the fact that we have a continuously high number of resources for the Event Processing Service Topology, for which the maximum resources of the Data End Service Topology allocated by rSYBL in Section 6.1 are not enough.
-For the current framework, rSYBL takes only reactive actions, reason for which the cases in which one requirement is violated is quite large.
-We see as future work incorporating into rSYBL predictive decision making, thus decreasing the number of cases in which requirements are violated.
+Analyzing the comparison from Figure 11, we can see that rSYBL is better than both underprovisioning and overprovisioning strategies, on both cloud providers used.
+In the overprovisioning case, while most of the time the response time requirement is fulfilled, the one on cost (Co4) and the one on data end CPU usage are not fulfilled (Co2), due to the fact that we have a continuously high number of resources for the